Tales from the Road: Awkward Venues! Pt 1

 Here are 5 of my my top 10 speaking challenges as a result of “awkward venues” – nice though they are for the audiences!

-1 Audiences in two rooms: All speakers know that maintaining eye contact with an audience is a basic presentation skill.
+1 Audiences out of sight: All speakers know that maintaining eye contact with an audience is a basic presentation skill.
 A danger is that if they are out of sight – they can be out of mind!
-A common problem is a dinner in a room which is either L shaped or not quite big enough to fit the whole audience in – and so some are seated in a separate adjoining room to the one you are speaking in!
-The way I have dealt with it in the past is to move away from the top table and to stand in the gap or doorway between the rooms!
+A common problem is a dinner in a room which either has pillars and alcoves, is L shaped, or not quite big enough to fit the whole audience in – and so some are seated in an annexe or adjoining room to the one you are speaking in!
+The way I have dealt with it in the past is to move away from the top table and to stand at a pre-determined spot where you can see as much of the audience as possible.
+Sometimes this can be in a doorway between the rooms!
 Venues where this has happened include the Chateau Impney Hotel, Droitwich (L shape), and those with adjoining rooms – The Dormy Hotel at Ferndown, The Grand at Bristol and the St. Pierre Park in Guernsey.

-2 Audiences in the distance: Ideally a speaker should be as near as possible to an audience – as a space between the speaker and the front tables can often seem like a barrier.
-That’s why I dislike speaking from a stage where there is a large gap between the stage and the first row – or from a dance floor between you and the audience!
+2 A gap between you and the audience: Ideally a speaker should be as near as possible to an audience – as a space between the speaker and the front tables can often seem like a barrier.
+That’s why I dislike speaking from a stage where there is a large gap between the stage and the first row – or in a ballroom where there is a dance floor between you and the audience.
 The intimacy and “connection” with the audience is harder to establish.

 On one occasion I spoke at a dinner held “in the round” on the first floor balcony of The Commonwealth Institute building in London.
 The audience of 250 were on a single line of tables arranged in a large circle around the edge of the balcony – with a 50 yard space in the middle overlooking the ground floor!
 So not only was there a “gap” – there was what seemed like the Grand Canyon between me and the far tables!
 At least I had a good “warm up” man – the speaker before me was the American Ambassador to the UK!